-Fuerteventura is the second largest island in the Canary Islands and the longest, with a characteristic elongated shape that Miguel de Unamuno, who spent several seasons in Fuerteventura, identified as “almost a skeleton of an island.”
-With this, the Bilbao writer did not intend to discredit the island, quite the contrary.
-Rather, his intention was to highlight her essential conditions.
+Fuerteventura is the second largest island in the Canary archipelago and the longest, with a characteristic elongated shape that Miguel de Unamuno, who spent several seasons in Fuerteventura, identified as “almost a skeleton of an island”.
+With this, the Bilbao writer did not intend to discredit the island, quite the opposite.
+Rather, his intentions were to highlight its essential geographic and weather conditions.

 Tropical Fuerteventura